-- One article from any one journal, periodical or newspaper per course, per semester (25-page max.).
+- One article from any one journal, periodical or newspaper per course, per semester (25-page max.)

-- One chapter from any one book per course, per semester (25-page max.).
+- One chapter from any one book per course, per semester (25-page max.)

 Removal from Reserve

 Unless otherwise requested by the instructor, e-reserves will be removed from the reserve system at the end of each semester.
-Materials may be kept on reserve for additional semesters if the instructor provides documentation that permission has been granted from the copyright holder.
+Materials may be kept on reserve for additional semesters if the instructor provides documentation that permission has been granted by the copyright holder.
 Copies of all letters of permission will be kept on file at the library.